 Got up at 7:15 and went and had breakfeast bacon and eggs the usual plus a bowl of cereal with orange juice.
 Had taken all my panniers etc off the bike ready to ride the Sani Pass with as little weight as possible so went back to the room kitted up and hit the road at 8:30.
 Rode to the border check point and got my passport stamped.
 The guys at the border office told me the Pass was closed, i asked them can I give it a go and they just said you might be able to get up there on the bike.
 I said im going there and back if im not back here in a few hours you know im stuck.

-The views are amazing and the road pretty crap actually drop offs arent to bad at the beginning but you go from 1500 metres to 3000 metres in a few k:s so its pretty steep but nothing serios till you near the top.
-Unfortunatly I couldnt get to the top my Gps was showing 2734 metres so just over 150 metres from the top.
-It was just some of the last steep section iced over I had no chance of doing.
-I got to one of the hairpins at the steep section and it was just deep ice.
+The views are amazing, the road pretty crap actually, the drop offs arent to bad at the beginning but you go from 1500 metres to 3000 metres in a few k's so its pretty steep but nothing serios till you near the top.
+Unfortunatly I couldnt get to the top my Gps was showing 2734 metres so just over 150 metres from reaching the summit and Lesotho.
+It was just some of the last steep section iced over I had no chance of doing, I got to one of the hairpins at the steep section and it was just deep ice.
 I did really well not to drop it but struggled for traction so I realised I wasnt going anywhere further.
 Got off and the bike was basically standing there by itself stuck in the ice.

 Get back to the lodge in time to stream the second half of my favourite rugby team back in OZ playing, the Tigers were down 8-0 but from when I started listening it was all tigers pretty nuch go you good things, nice win.